-Pilot Light supports PreK–12 teachers with food-integrated, standards-aligned curriculum and professional development.
+Pilot Light supports PreK–12th grade teachers with food-integrated, standards-aligned curriculum and professional development.

 We believe in honoring and uplifting each and every teacher’s unique teaching style, skills, and methods while centering the students’ experiences.
 Pilot Light eLearning and classroom lessons are developed by teachers for teachers to be integrated into existing curricula and provide a holistic scope of food education for all students.

 Lessons are often developed in collaboration with chefs and the Chicago community (and beyond) and are intentionally aligned to Common Core Standards, Next Generation Science Standards, and Pilot Light’s own Food Education Standards (Wondering what we mean by food education?
 Check them out!)
 These lessons build upon students’ existing knowledge and skills.
 By using food as a lens for the lessons they are already teaching in traditional school subjects they are already covering, teachers are empowered not only to adapt our curricula but also to encourage students to learn about food through food.